univalence/zio-notion/README.md

-# Notion companion
+# ZIO Notion

-My fantastic project
+A strongly typed interface to interact with Notion using ZIO